DanNBullock/WiMSE/landingPage.md

 ## How is it structured?

 On the left hand side of this page there is a navigation bar listing several chapters and their sub-sections.
 The first of these is the "Front matter" which concerns many of the formalities associated with this lesson collection.
-Among its sections is the **chapter summaries** there you'll find brief
+Among its sections is the **chapter summaries** there you'll find brief descriptions of all of the chapters covered in this guide.
+If you want to get a healthy dose of context and overarching themes check out the **Building Bridges** chapter.
+On the other hand, if you want to jump to the lessons, begin with **Introduction to discretized image representation and maps**

 ## Building and collaborating